Beyond the Simple contact form 7

 Add a Newsletter plugin to augment the Contact form

 There are many options free, paid, and *Freemium.
 Some do the job better than others.

-(*Freemium are plugins that have a free, and paid premium version for more functionality.)
+(*Freemium plugins have a free, and a paid premium version with more functionality.)

 The free versions usually allow you to do most of these things quite simply once you have set them up.